numbbo/coco/docs/coco-doc/source/index.rst

  - data post-processing in Python and data display facilities in ``html``
  - article LaTeX templates

-The underlying philosophy of COCO_ is to provide everything which most experimenters needed to setup and implement themselves otherwise, if they wanted to benchmark an algorithm properly.
-The framework has been used successfully for benchmarking hundreds of algorithms.
+The underlying philosophy of COCO_ is to provide everything which otherwise most experimenters needed to setup and implement themselves, if they wanted to benchmark an algorithm properly.
+The framework has been used successfully for benchmarking far over hundred algorithms by many researchers.

+.. [#] One problem is that we often get, besides *statistical* significance, no indication of *how much* better an algorithm is.
+That is, benchmarking results often give no indication of *semantic* significance or *relevance*.
-.. [#] It remains to be a standard procedure to present as main output hundreds of numbers which are interpretable on an ordinal scale [STE1946]_ only, left to the reader to scan and compare to each other, possibly across different articles.
+   The main output is often hundreds of tabulated numbers interpretable on an ordinal scale [STE1946]_ only

+.. left to the reader to
+   scan and compare to each other, possibly across different articles.

 .. [#] See https://www.github.com/numbbo/coco or https://numbbo.github.io for implementation details.